polinanovy/carpet/README.md

-## Moon shadow for Carpet-2 detector of Baksan Neutrino Observatory
+## Different tasks from practice on the Carpet-2 detector of Baksan Neutrino Observatory